대수다양체

-As in differential geometry, the tangent space is a central tool in algebraic geometry for understanding the local structure of varieties.
+As in differential geometry, the tangent space is a fundamental tool for understanding the local structure of a variety in algebraic geometry.

 Definition of the Tangent Space

-In differential geometry, for the sheaf \(\mathcal{C}^\infty_M\) of smooth functions on \(M\), we verified that the set of all germs vanishing at a point \(x\in M\),
+In differential geometry, we verified that for the sheaf \(\mathcal{C}^\infty_M\) of smooth functions on \(M\), the collection of all germs vanishing at a point \(x\in M\),

 \[\mathfrak{m}_x=\{\mathbf{f}\in \mathcal{C}^\infty_x\mid \mathbf{f}(x)=0\}\]is a maximal ideal.
 We then proved that the tangent space can be identified with

-\[(\mathfrak{m}_x/\mathfrak{m}_x^2)^\ast\]([Differentiable Manifolds] §Cotangent Spaces, ⁋Lemma 1).
-This construction is usually not emphasized in differential geometry, yet it is extremely helpful for generalizing to algebraic varieties.
-Namely, (fixing the affine case for convenience) we already know what functions on algebraic varieties are (§Quasi-Projective Varieties, ⁋Definition 7), and we also know that the set of all functions vanishing at \(x\in X\) corresponds to the maximal ideal of \(\mathbb{K}[X]\) at this point.
-Therefore we define
+\[(\mathfrak{m}_x/\mathfrak{m}_x^2)^\ast\](§Cotangent Space, ⁋Lemma 1).
+This construction is usually not emphasized in differential geometry, but it is essential for generalization to algebraic varieties.
+Namely, fixing the affine case for convenience, we already know what functions on algebraic varieties are (§Quasi-Projective Varieties, ⁋Definition 5), and we also know that the set of all functions vanishing at a point \(x\in X\) corresponds to the maximal ideal of \(\mathbb{K}[X]\) at that point.
+Thus we define

 Definition 1 The Zariski tangent space \(T_x X\) of a variety \(X\) at a point \(x\) is defined by

-We do not use the analysis-style \(\epsilon\)-\(\delta\) differential, but since varieties are defined by polynomials, their differentiation can be understood formally: differentiating \(\x^n\) yields \(n\cdot \x^{n-1}\).
-For an affine variety this can be made more explicit.
+We do not use the \(\epsilon\)-\(\delta\) style of differentiation from analysis, but since varieties are defined by polynomials, their differentiation may be understood formally: differentiating \(\x^n\) yields \(n\cdot \x^{n-1}\).
+In the affine case, this can be made particularly explicit.

 \[(df_i)_x(v) = \sum_{j=1}^n \frac{\partial f_i}{\partial \x_j}(x) v_j\]Proof